Education and Schools in Cape Town

 Most private schools either follow the state or the IEB curriculum, with senior students graduating from high school with a National Senior Certificate.
 The IEB qualification is internationally recognised and many of the students who graduate with one progress to international universities.

-Some of the best known private schools include Bishops Diocesan College, Redham House, Herschel Girls School and the all-female St Cyprians School.
+Some of the best known private schools include Bishops Diocesan College, Redham House, Herschel Girls School and St Cyprians School.
 Fees at the most elite schools can cost well over 100,000 ZAR.